LordNoteworthy/cpu-internals/micro-architectrure.md

 ### Bus snooping

-- Bus snooping or bus sniffing is a scheme by which a coherency controller (snooper) in a cache monitors or snoops the bus transactions, and its goal is to maintain a cache coherency in distributed shared memory systems.[citation needed] A cache containing a coherency controller (snooper) is called a snoopy cache
+- Bus snooping or bus sniffing is a scheme by which a coherency controller (snooper) in a cache monitors or snoops the bus transactions, and its goal is to maintain a cache coherency in distributed shared memory systems.
+- A cache containing a coherency controller (snooper) is called a snoopy cache.

+### Load-Store Architcture

+- is an ISA that divides instructions into two categories:
+    - memory access (load and store between memory and registers)
+    - and ALU operations (which only occur between registers).
+- RISC ISAs such as PowerPC, SPARC, RISC-V, ARM, and MIPS are load–store architectures.
+- For instance, in a load–store approach both operands and destination for an ADD operation must be in registers.
+This differs from a register–memory architecture (for example, a CISC instruction set architecture such as x86) in which one of the operands for the ADD operation may be in memory, while the other is in a register